SSrustworthy/DLRML-docs/docs/explore/DCA/Hollywood Pictures Backlot/The_Twilight_Zone_Tower_of_Terror_Queue.md

 **Land(s)**: Hollywood Pictures Backlot

+**Loop Total Length**: 1:00:45.074

+This loop played in The Twilight Zone Tower of Terror queue.
+See Magic Music, [https://community.magicmusic.net/threads/guest-relations-listings.4511/post-32186](https://community.magicmusic.net/threads/guest-relations-listings.4511/post-32186)  and [https://forums.mousebits.com/threads/the-twilight-zone-tower-of-terror-lobby-bgm.5466/post-54988.](https://forums.mousebits.com/threads/the-twilight-zone-tower-of-terror-lobby-bgm.5466/post-54988.)
+The latter post notes that this is the same loop as DHS.

 ## Tracklist

 1\.
 There’s a House in Harlem (For Sale) – Henry Allen & His Orchestra – The 1930s: The Small Combos (Columbia Jazz Masterpieces, 1987)